List of college bowl games: College Football Playoff games

-† One-time move due to damage to the Superdome from Hurricane Katrina.
+† One-time move, due to damage to the Superdome from Hurricane Katrina, moving the 2006 game to the Georgia Dome in Atlanta, GA.

 Other current Division I FBS bowl games

 Besides the six bowl games that are part of the College Football Playoff, there are a number of other postseason invitationals.
 Generally, two conferences will agree to send teams of a particular standing to a game beforehand.
 For instance, the Rose Bowl traditionally features the Big Ten and Pac-12 conference champions.
 Generally, the payout to the participating teams in a bowl game is closely correlated to its prestige.
 By comparison, each of the former BCS bowls (including the national championship game) had a payout of $18 million.